Volumetric Semantically Consistent 3D Panoptic Mapping: Abstract

 \section{Abstract}

 We introduce an online 2D-to-3D semantic instance mapping algorithm aimed at generating comprehensive, accurate, and efficient semantic 3D maps suitable for autonomous agents in unstructured environments.
 The proposed approach is based on a Voxel-TSDF representation used in recent algorithms.
 It introduces novel ways of integrating semantic prediction confidence during mapping, producing semantic and instance-consistent 3D regions.
 Further improvements are achieved by graph optimization-based semantic labeling and instance refinement.
 The proposed method achieves accuracy superior to the state of the art on public large-scale datasets, improving on a number of widely used metrics.
 We also highlight a downfall in the evaluation of recent studies: using the ground truth trajectory as input instead of a SLAM-estimated one substantially affects the accuracy, creating a large gap between the reported results and the actual performance on real-world data.
-The code is available at: https://github.com/y9miao/ConsistentPanopticSLAM.
+The source code will be made public.